aragon/hack/docs/getting-started.md

 Without a web3 provider, users have to have total trust in every dapp they use.
 With a web3 provider, they just need to trust that provider.

-#### Why we prefer Frame

-- **Security.** Frame lives at the OS level.
-Whereas MetaMask lives at the browser level.
-This makes Frame more secure.

-- **Flexibility.** Frame is flexible: it can support web dapps, desktop dapps, and even command line tools.
-Since MetaMask is a browser extension, it only supports web dapps.

-- **Decentralization.** Frame is a standalone application, so it's not dependent on a browser or extension store.
-This means that in the future, distribution and upgradeability of Frame can be fully decentralized.
-MetaMask on the other hand, is a browser extension, which means that distribution will always depend on a third-party.

-#### Frame

->Frame is an Ethereum interface like MetaMask that aims to improve flexibility, security and decentralization by living at the OS-level.
-It isn’t dependent on a browser or extension store and works with any type of dapp: web, desktop and even command line.
-Frame currently supports macOS, Linux and Windows along with Ledger and Trezor hardware signers. [source](https://medium.com/@framehq/frame-security-audit-frm-01-7a90975992af)

-For instructions on how to use Frame as your web3 provider, please follow our [Frame guide](/docs/guides-use-frame.html).

 #### Metamask